Q: What is a house church?

 Q: Inappropriate house church listings?

 This site offers a self-service house church directory.
-We do not screen or pre-approve the house churches that are listed.
+We are only able to perform a limited review of house churches prior to publication.
 If you find a listing that is not a good fit for this site (e.g., a conventional church), or is misrepresenting itself, you can use the Contact form to let us know.
 We may attempt to communicate with the organizer, to clarify and to give them an opportunity to edit the listing.
 However, we reserve the right to delete any listing, without warning.

 Q: What if I’m having an issue with people – either those listing a house church, the house church members, or those inquiring about house churches?

 Each user is responsible for his/her interactions with other users of this site.
-We do not screen or “approve” the house churches that are listed.
-We also do not screen the individuals who list or search for a house church.
+We are only able to perform a limited review of house churches prior to publication.
+We do not screen the individuals who list or search for a house church.
 We are not able to do this.
 Please use your common sense and wisdom as you interact on this site.
 Use caution and only share information at an appropriate level as you build trust.
 If an issue surfaces, please do your best to resolve it graciously.
 Using this free site is a privilege, not a right.
 We reserve the right to terminate any user profile without notice.

 Q: What if I’m having a technical problem using the site?